 Raising Hope Dogs acquires and trains dogs to work with professional therapists primarily helping children from low-income families who have autism, behavioral challenges, down syndrome and cerebral palsy to reach their physical, social, emotional and behavioral goals.
-When used in conjunction with standard therapies, the use of specially-trained working dogs accelerates the therapy’s progress, advancing the health and well-being of the clients dramatically.
+When used in conjunction with standard therapies, the use of specially-trained working dogs as part of the therapy team accelerates the therapy’s progress, advancing the health and well-being of the clients dramatically.

 Raising Hope Dogs’ caseload is largely comprised of families who are receiving state aid for therapy costs and never would be able to afford the kind of innovative treatment provided through the organization, if not for its charitable mission to reach this vulnerable population.
 Consequently, fundraising is required to assure the viability and ongoing operations of Raising Hope Dogs.